digma-ai/digma/README.md

 ## Digma is about Continuous Feedback

-There are countless of CI/CD platforms out there, but almost no tool to provide feedback in the other direction.
+There are countless of CI/CD platforms out there, but almost no tool to provide feedback back from prod and test to the code.

-Developer Observability is about deriving insights from a wide and holistic array of logs traces and metrics and making them useful throughout the development process.
-More simply put, its about connecting static code with runtime environments.
+With continuous feedback we can make code changes and design that are well informed on actual usage and real world expectations.

 <p align="center">